-$32,000 per annum for a PhD student to undertake research in cardiovascular rehabilitation and secondary prevention fields.
+$32,000 per annum for a Masters by Research or PhD student to undertake research in cardiovascular rehabilitation and secondary prevention fields.

 |Value||Eligibility||Open date||Close date|